 Other Notable Noise Cancellation Headphones

 We've tested so many headphones and earbuds that it is hard to keep track.
-Many offer sound-blocking abilities but didn't make our final cut for other reasons, like limited cancellation, a higher price for similar performance, and general discomfort.
+Many offer sound-blocking abilities but didn't make our final cut for other reasons, such as limited cancellation, a higher price for similar performance, and general discomfort.

 Sennheiser Momentum True Wireless 4 — These buds are more expensive but offer better noise cancellation than most.
 While not a standout in this lineup, we think some might find their combination of impressive sound and noise dampening very compelling.